 The People"The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
 So it is with Christ.
 For we were all baptized by one Spirit into one body" (1 Corinthians 12:12-13).
 The best thing about the Northeast Church of Christ is the people.
 Our church has very active and friendly members.
 Northeast is a place where you can build close friendships with other Christians.
 The church membership is diversified with a strong teen group, many young families, and seniors that give the congregation Christian maturity.
-The two Sunday morning services have a combined average attendance of around 450 people.
-We have continued to grow each year and we recently completed a building expansion.
+The two Sunday morning services have a combined average attendance of around 420 people.
+We recently completed a building expansion and we continue to grow each year.

 Church Doctrine"All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness" (2 Timothy 3:16).
 The Northeast Church of Christ believes in following God's plan as laid out in the Bible, as we strive to imitate the first century church.
 We see the Bible as the inerrant, inspired word of God, and use it as our only guide in religious matters.